JohnTGZ/johntgz.github.io/_posts/2021-12-27-line_rasters_part1_brehensam.md

 # What's The Problem?

-The problem statement is to represent a line from point A (x1, y1) to B (x2, y2) on a grid algorithmicallym, whilst keeping the error between the pixels plotted and the actual line to a minimum.
+The problem statement is to represent a line from point A (x1, y1) to B (x2, y2) on a grid algorithmically, whilst keeping the error between the pixels plotted and the actual line to a minimum.
 We make the following assumptions:
 1. The start and end points coordinate are integers.
 2. We will only be incrementing x as we plot the line.